DurtyFree/Df.EntityFrameworkCore.Oracle/README.md

-# Citms.EntityFrameworkCore.Oracle
+# Df.EntityFrameworkCore.Oracle
 Entity, Framework, EF, Core, Data, O/RM, entity-framework-core,Oracle

-Citms.EntityFrameworkCore.Oracle is an Entity Framework Core provider built on top of [Oracle.ManagedDataAccess.Core](http://www.oracle.com/technetwork/licenses/ea-license-152003.html).
+Df.EntityFrameworkCore.Oracle is an Entity Framework Core provider built on top of [Oracle.ManagedDataAccess.Core](http://www.oracle.com/technetwork/licenses/ea-license-152003.html).
 It allows us to use the Entity Framework Core ORM with Oracle.
 Async functions in this library properly implement Async I/O at the lowest level.

 ## Getting Started